-The City of Eagan will consider adopting a rental licensing ordinance on March 21, 2023, with the goal of ensuring safe housing for tenants and long-term maintenance of the City’s housing stock.
-The ordinance would be similar to those adopted by more than a dozen Twin Cities’ communities, including Bloomington, Eden Prairie, Edina, Richfield, and St. Louis Park.
+The City of Eagan adopted a rental licensing ordinance on March 21, 2023, with the goal of ensuring safe housing for tenants and long-term maintenance of the City’s housing stock.

 - Rental Licensing Ordinance